MS in Electrical and Telecommunications Engineering

 The telecommunications industry is at the forefront of the information age - delivering voice, data, graphics, and video at ever increasing speeds and in a growing number of ways.
 Whereas wireline telephone communication was once the primary service of the industry, wireless communication services and cable and satellite program distribution are becoming increasingly dominant.
 Telecommunications engineers design, develop, test, and debug software and hardware products for communications applications.
 These products range from modems and encoders to computer-assisted engineering programs for schematic cabling projects; modeling programs for cellular and satellite systems; and programs for telephone options, such as voice mail, e-mail, and call waiting.
 The ECE Department prepares students to contribute to advances in the rapidly changing field of telecommunications by providing advanced studies as part of the Master of Science (MS) in Electrical and Telecommunications Engineering degree program.

-The MS in Electrical and Telecommunications Engineering curriculum encompasses completion of a minimum of 45 or 48 (with the two-term graduate co-op participation option) approved graduate quarter credit hours, chosen in accordance with the following requirements and a program plan arranged with the graduate advisors in consultation with the student's supervising professor, if applicable.
+The MS in Electrical and Telecommunications Engineering curriculum encompasses completion of a minimum of 45 approved graduate quarter credit hours, chosen in accordance with the following requirements and a program plan arranged with the graduate advisors in consultation with the student's supervising professor, if applicable.

 A minimum of 30 credit hours must be taken from among the graduate course offerings of the Department of Electrical and Computer Engineering at Drexel University.
 These core courses must be broken down in the following manner:

 (ECEC, ECEE, ECES, ECET)